iszczesniak/cpp/unique_ptr/index.md

 ## An example

-The example below shows how easily these problems can arise.
+The example below shows how easily we can get in trouble.
 The compiler does not report problems with this broken code.

 {% highlight c++ %}